-Engine oil additives can help improve the performance and longevity of your engine in a variety of ways.
-Most improve the viscosity of the engine oil.
+Using the best engine oil additive can help improve the performance and longevity of your engine in a variety of ways.
+Most change the viscosity of the engine oil.
 Some also provide a coating of sorts to the engine internals and others help break up and flush out sludge.
 There are even some that serve as additives for other types of automotive fluids.
 Best of all, you just add them to your engine oil.

 All of these additives are helpful in some way, but there are enough to fill an entire aisle at your local auto parts store.
-That can lead to some confusion, especially among drivers who haven’t shopped for oil additives before.
+That can lead to some confusion, especially among drivers who haven’t shopped for the best oil additive before.